Knowsley Safari Park: Zone 7 - African Savannah

-This zone contains exclusively the Olive baboon, which are famous for removing windscreen wipers and other appendages off vehicles.
+This zone contains exclusively olive baboons, which are famous for removing windscreen wipers and other appendages off vehicles.
 There is a car-friendly route which totally removes this zone however is still visible from outside the perimeter.
 This leads directly to zone 6.
 Various animals have been housed with the baboons in the past.
-Examples are: Barbary sheep, Nilgai, Ankole Cattle and Zebras.
-Other types of monkeys were housed with the baboons in the past, which were: Hamadryas baboons, Chacma baboons, Yellow Baboons and Drills, according to the 1972 guidebook.
+Examples include Barbary sheep, Nilgais, Ankole cattle and Plains zebras.
+Other types of monkeys were housed with the baboons in the past, including hamadryas baboons, chacma baboons, yellow baboons and drills, according to the 1972 guidebook.